 Privacy by Design

-The GDPR calls for the inclusion of data protection from the onset of the designing of systems, rather than as an addition.
+The GDPR calls for the inclusion of data protection from the onset of the designing of systems and processes, rather than just as an addition.
 Businesses need to develop process that outlines what information, and for what use, personal data is being retained – and how the data is being collected, where the data is located, and for how long the data will be stored.
-Data Controllers must hold and process only the data absolutely necessary for the completion of duties as well as limit access to personal data only to those necessary for processing.
+Data Controllers must hold and process only the data absolutely necessary for the completion of duties, as well as limit access to personal data only to those necessary for processing.
 Some businesses may need to appoint a Data Protection Officer (DPO).

 Right to Access

 Individuals can get confirmation of what personal information is being processed, where it is being stored, and why their information is being held.
 If EU citizens wish to know, a Controller must provide electronic copies of this data to the individual, free of charge.